How Knowledge Management Can Help Your Organization

 Modern customers tend to prefer resolving their own issues rather than speaking to a customer service agent for assistance.

-One report published by American Express shows that ‘over 60% of US consumers say their go-to channel for simple tasks is a digital self-service tool.
+One report published byshows that ‘over 60% of US consumers say their go-to channel for simple tasks is a digital self-service tool.

 When an organization recognizes (and acts upon) the fact that customers are moving toward serving themselves they will see an increase in customer satisfaction.